Modern Home Lighting Trends for 2026

 Geometric pendant clusters

 Pendant lights have decided that one is never enough—2026 is all about geometric clusters, arranged like intentional jewelry over a table.
-You’ll find triangles, lineups, or even random scatterings, all channeling the color-blocking boldness of Bauhaus design.
-They’re fun, expressive, and perfectly scaled for dining spots that double as your home office.
+You’ll find triangles, lineups, asymmetrical pairs, or even random scatterings, all channeling the color-blocking boldness of Bauhaus design.
+They’re expressive, and perfectly scaled for dining spots that double as your home office.
 Expect compliments.

 Nature-inspired botanical pendants